Company culture is one of those ethereal things that sometimes gets mentioned and then dropped as a topic because it’s too big or too vague.

 How about mentioning it at each meeting you have?

 Doesn’t that sound too airy-fairy?
 Too touchy-feely?

 Well, it depends on how seriously you take the whole concept of culture.

 How can we define this all-encompassing term that seems to underpin everything we do but doesn’t appear to want to be pinned down?

-One definition is ‘it’s the environment we work in, the rules we adhere to, the standards we accept, the processes we use to progress in work, the communication methods we use to inform, and the belief systems we choose to manifest and maintain’
+In our management training we define culture as ‘the environment we work in, the rules we adhere to, the standards we accept, the processes we use to progress in work, the communication methods we use to inform, and the belief systems we choose to manifest and maintain’

 Yes, it does underpin everything we do, but are we aware, consciously, of driving our culture every day?